 We’ve all worked for a leader who lacked skill and understanding at one point or another.
-Bad leadership impacts company performance, morale, and employee engagement.
+These bad leadership qualities impact company performance, morale, and employee engagement.
 And fingers are often pointed at the company’s leaders.

-The best leaders make you feel valued.
+The best leaders focus on making you feel valued.
 You know they care about you, value your input, and have your best interests at heart.
 How do you feel when you look at the leaders of your organization?
 If you find yourself feeling less certain because of unpleasant and disorganized leadership.
 This article is for you.